This event is now fully booked. There will not be a reserve list for this event.

 During the first two decades of the Twenty-First Century, the Internet emerged from being an add-on to the television based campaigns in western liberal democracies to becoming an essential component within the wider communication of politics.
 In some respects, the traditional forms of political advertising and alternative forms of elite-public relations have created more plural relations with the electorate through the employment of party websites, candidate blogs and the incorporation of social networks such as Facebook, You Tube and Twitter.
 However, the social media platforms have been seen to more significantly reconfigure interactive communications between apparently ‘anti-establishment’ interests and the public to establish new forms of participation.
 This interdisciplinary conference will consider how politicians have employed the social media to affect major changes in recent US Presidential campaigns, UK General Elections and the EU Referendum.

-Please download the abstracts here.
+Please download the programme and abstracts here.